Aditi0425/Inflation-Consumption-Analysis-India/README.md

 ---

 ## Key Analytical Insights
-• Multiple linear regression in R proved that **Purchasing Power Growth (PCI)** has the strongest positive, statistically significant relationship with consumption expenditure. <br>
+• Multiple linear regression results showed that **Purchasing Power Growth (PCI)** has the strongest positive and statistically significant relationship with household consumption expenditure. <br>
-• SQL analysis revealed that food inflation was the most volatile consumer stress factor, consistently outpacing housing and fuel across a majority of quarters. <br>
+• Food inflation emerged as the dominant inflation component across a majority of quarters and played an important role in explaining consumption dynamics. <br>
-• The COVID-19 dummy variable confirmed weaker consumption growth and higher macroeconomic volatility. <br>
+• COVID disruption periods were associated with weaker consumption growth and increased macroeconomic volatility. <br>

 ---